Gabriel de Broglie

-Gabriel-Marie-Joseph-Anselme de Broglie-Revel (born 21 April 1931) is a French historian and politician.
+Gabriel-Marie-Joseph-Anselme de Broglie-Revel (21 April 1931 – 8 January 2025) was a French historian and politician.

-Broglie-Revel was elected to the Académie française in 2001, replacing Alain Peyrefitte.
-He is a Knight Commander of the Légion d'honneur.
-He is a distant relative of the ducs de Broglie.
+Broglie-Revel was elected to the Académie Française in 2001, replacing Alain Peyrefitte.
+A distant relative of the ducs de Broglie, he was created a Grand Officer of the Legion of Honour.

+De Broglie died in Paris on 8 January 2025, at the age of 93.